lmjohns3/theanets/docs/models.rst

       layers=(A, B, C, ..., A))

 .. note::
-   Command-line arguments do not work when running your code in IPython.
+   Command-line arguments do not work when running ``theanets`` code in IPython;
+   within IPython, all parameters must be specified as keyword arguments.

 A subset of autoencoders with an odd-length, palindromic number of layers can be defined as having **tied weights** whenever the parameters from the decoder are